Transfer Students FAQ

 2019 Columbia Law Review Transfer Application Process

-Transfer students with an interest in the Columbia Law Review may apply in one of two ways: through an annual week-long transfer application period in July (details below), or the Publishable Notes Program during the academic year.
+Transfer students with an interest in the Columbia Law Review may apply in one of two ways: through a transfer application period in from June 28 to July 10 (described below), or the Publishable Notes Program during the academic year.

-The transfer application for the Columbia Law Review consists of two primary elements—the writing component and the personal statement—about which more information may be found on the Columbia Law Review page.
+The transfer application for the Columbia Law Review consists of two elements—the writing component and the personal statement—about which more information may be found on the Columbia Law Review page.

-The application period will be held for approximately one week in July 2018, with offers made to accepted transfer students no later than one week following the application period.
-Successful applicants who accept an offer must attend the journal's Staffer Orientation.
+The application period will take place from June 28 at 12:00 P.M.
+EDT until July 10 at 12:00 P.M.
+EDT, with offers made to accepted transfer students by phone no later than July 16.
+Successful applicants who accept an offer must attend the journal's Staffer Orientation on Monday, July 22.
 Transfer applicants should participate in the journal application process even prior to the submission of an application for Columbia Law School admission and prior to receiving any admissions decision.